Investment online stock trading for beginners

 5. Define how you want to invest

 It’s vital to make an upfront decision on how much you’re comfortable with losing.
 Investing is risky, particularly if you’re new to it.
-Your investment goals should align to your chosen method of investment.
+Your investment goals should align with your chosen method of investment.

 - Income shares are a class of stock for investors typically looking for steady income in the form of dividends instead of capital gains.
 Investors that own income shares receive dividends from the entire fund's performance.
 An income share carries lower risk than a capital share.

-- Growth shares can help you save for retirement from a young age, when you can afford a slightly more aggressive portfolio.
+- Growth shares can help you save for retirement from a young age when you can afford a slightly more aggressive portfolio.
 A growth share is a share in a company whose earnings are expected to grow at an above-average rate relative to the market, but stocks are chosen based on the potential for capital gains, not dividend income, so they can be risky.

 - Blue-chip shares are stock options of large, well-established and financially sound companies that have operated for many years – these are a wise choice if you have started saving for retirement later in life as this investment ensures capital growth with lower risk.
 Remember, though that all investments carry risk.

 6. Find a broker